FAQs: Registering to vote

 Please contact Electoral Services if you’ve changed your nationality.

 8. I’m a student.
 Can I register to vote at my home address on Scilly as well as at my term-time address on the mainland?
-If so, can I vote in both locations for the PCC election on Thursday 2 May 2024?
+If so, can I vote in both locations?

 Students are generally entitled to register to vote at both their home address and their term-time address.